ankurpathak/maven-test/README.md

 # Maven Commandline
-1. Use this command to run class with Main method and main class specified in Pom:
+1. Use this command to run class with Main method and with class specified in Pom:
 ```
         mvn exec:java
 ```